 Founded in 1957, HR GO plc has placed thousands of permanent and temporary workers throughout the UK, specializing in recruiting for Industrial, Office & Professional, Facilities Management, Construction, and Catering jobs.
 In addition to offering recruitment services, HR GO plc has a job portal where candidates can search for relevant job opportunities and connect with an HR GO plc recruitment professional.
 Each month over 20,000 people search for a job on the portals, which makes them a key revenue stream.

 HR GO plc receives a good number of job-seekers to its website and wanted to achieve higher levels of conversion of these visitors into actual job candidates and applicants.
 Based on comparisons with other recruitment sites, their 7% conversion rate was below market norms, so they knew they could improve.
-They put this challenge to their agency Space Between, who brought in Ascend by Evolve as the technology solution of choice.
+They put this challenge to their agency Space Between, who brought in Evolve as the technology solution of choice.

 HR GO plc asked Space Between to conduct biometric studies to diagnose the source of their conversion gap.
 Some initial tests indicated that HR GO plc users were uneasy with the way they were being forced through the conversion funnel (as opposed to being guided through the process).
 The biometric lab sessions also indicated that there were a lot of visual cues on the website that were distracting the user from the decision to apply.
 By delivering a better and less stressful experience for HR GO plc customers, Space Between felt it could meet the challenge of increasing conversions, and it set about on a deep dive on how consumers felt when interacting with the HR GO plc site.